Thomaston, Maine: 18th century

+19th century

 The town prospered in the early 19th century as a port and ship building center.
 Around 1840, two of seven recorded millionaires in the United States were Thomaston sea captains.
 Other industries included two gristmills, two sawmills and planing mills, three sail lofts, brickyards, cask manufacturing and a marble works.
 Lime had been manufactured here since 1734 in kilns.

 Thomaston is still home to Jeff's Marine, Inc. and Lyman Morse Boatbuilding, builders of custom power and sailing yachts.
 Located on St. George River, Lyman Morse Boatbuilding sits on the original site of the General Henry Knox Mansion, where wooden schooners have been built for over 200 years.

 Rockland and South Thomaston were set off and incorporated in 1848.
 The Knox and Lincoln Railroad passed through the town, carrying freight and tourists.

-In June 1875, Louis Wagner, "the Smuttynose Axe Murderer, and John True Gordon, known as the Thorndike Slayer, were hanged on the gallows of Maine State Prison of Thomaston.
-Louis Wagner was forgotten by history until the recent book Return to Smuttynose Island and other Maine Axe Murders by Emeric Spooner.
-Mr. Spooner located Wagner's grave which can still be viewed in the Old Prison Cemetery on the grounds of the former prison.
+In June 1875, Louis Wagner, the Smuttynose Axe Murderer, and John True Gordon, known as the Thorndike Slayer, were hanged on the gallows of the then-Maine State Prison in Thomaston.
+Louis Wagner's burial site was unknown until the book Return to Smuttynose Island: And Other Maine Axe Murders by Emeric Spooner was released in 2009.
+Spooner located Wagner's grave which can still be viewed in the Old Prison Cemetery.

 Thomaston was home to the Maine State Prison until 2002, when it moved to Warren and the former facility was demolished.
-The prison was locally famous for its shop featuring handmade wares of the prisoners and was the inspiration for the prison in the film, The Shawshank Redemption.
+The prison was locally famous for its shop featuring handmade wares of prisoners and inspired the prison in the film, The Shawshank Redemption.
 The gift shop still exists today.
-The prison site had been sold to the state in 1824 by former governor William King.
+Former governor William King sold the prison site to the state in 1824.
 Today, Thomaston is a resort area with a large historic district containing Federal, Greek Revival and Italianate architecture.
 The town was a filming location for the 1996 film, Thinner.

+20th century

 In 1974, Thomaston Historic District was listed on the National Register of Historic Places.